zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

                 - sym: ww

 And... well, other than different quotes, the parse tree is the same.
-So it looks like all the tokens involved are the same, but what is done by those tokens differs.
+So it looks like all of the tokens involved are the same, but what is done by those tokens differs.

 We don't have to examine each of the tokens we see in the output.
 The `statementlist`
-and `statement` are tokens matching general statements, the `EXPR` is the precedence parser and `value` is one of the values it's operating on.
+and `statement` are tokens matching general statements, the `EXPR` is the precedence parser, and `value` is one of the values it's operating on.
 We'll ignore those, leaving us with this list of suspects:

     - quote: qww<„hello world”>